 - Stress tolerance

-Keep an eye out for training, workshops, or seminars that will enhance your skills or give you new competencies, like the coaching workshops and certifications offered by USC Training and Development (see USC’s Learning and professional development page).
+Keep an eye out for training, workshops, or seminars that will enhance your skills or give you new competencies, like the coaching workshops and certifications offered by USC Training and Development (see the “learning and professional development” section above this section).

-Of course, USC is home to some of the best minds in business – at both Marshall School of Business and Leventhal School of Accounting. for professional development, as do a number of other USC schools.
+Of course, USC is home to some of the best minds in business – at both USC Marshall School of Business and USC Leventhal School of Accounting.
+USC Marshall offers extensive Executive Education offerings for professional development, as do a number of other USC schools.

 A degree – or another degree, or an advanced degree – is within reach for USC employees who access the Tuition Assistance benefit.
-Employees have gotten MBAs and other advanced degrees, finished their bachelor’s degree to qualify for a higher-paying position, or earned additional degrees to expand their expertise and marketable skills.
-The lists all current degree programs.
+Employees have gotten MBAs and other advanced degrees, finished their bachelor’s degree to qualify for a higher-paying position, and earned additional degrees to expand their expertise and marketable skills.
+The USC Catalogue lists all current degree programs.

 They’re not just for students!
 Join Staff Assembly, or Women in Management, or the CERT (emergency preparedness) team.
 You’ll hone new skills, get the inside track on university operations, network with colleagues from across our campuses, and have a stronger voice in how things happen.
 USC offers plenty of possibilities – see our Get involved page for more ideas.